 - Bacterial Genetics

-The laboratory portion of the course is facilitated by UAB graduate students and post-doctoral fellows.
-Teachers work in small groups (4 teachers/group) with the facilitator, to enhance laboratory skills and conduct experiments.
+The laboratory and clasrrom implementation portions of the course are facilitated by UAB graduate students, master teachers and post-doctoral fellows.
+Teachers work in small groups (4 teachers/group) with the facilitator, to enhance laboratory skills, conduct experiments and explore classroom implementation strategies.

 Support for BioTeach has come from a grant from the Howard Hughes Medical Institute and a SEPA grant from the NIH.
 Currently, the Alabama Commission of Higher Education (ACHE) and UAB support BioTeach.

-Please contact Kevin Jarrett for more information about BioTeach.
+Please contact Patrice Capers for more information about BioTeach.